 Stopped Out -

 The market made a new low today and took out my stop loss @ 1,614.00 - that's a loss of 17.65.
 This correction is most likely much bigger than most or a reversal of the long-term bullish bias.
-I think it is the former but the only thing to do when burnt like this is stay out the market and let it settle for a while until there is more clarity.
+I think it is the former but the only thing to do when burnt like this is stay out the market and let it settle for a while until there is more clarity.- David.

-Tuesday 4 June 2013
+Tuesday, 4 June 2013

 S&P 500 4th June 2013